flutter/flutter/engine/src/flutter/lib/spirv/README.md

 - Only built-in functions present in GLSL ES 100 are used.
 - Debug symbols must be stripped, you can use the `spirv-opt` `--strip-debug` flag.

 These rules may become less strict in future versions.
-Confirmant SPIR-V should succesfully transpile from the current version onwards.
-In other words, a spir-v shader you use now that meets these rules should keep working, but the output of the transpiler may change for that shader.
+Conformant SPIR-V should successfully transpile from the current version onwards.
+In other words, a SPIR-V shader you use now that meets these rules should keep working, but the output of the transpiler may change for that shader.

 Support for textures, control flow, and structured types is planned, but not currently included.